Leftover Turkey Quesadillas

 -

-Taste and season with a pinch of salt and black pepper if your turkey was under-seasoned.
+Taste and add a pinch of salt or extra salsa if the turkey seems dry or under-seasoned.

 -